 Re-suspend each pellet in 250 mL of cold (4 °C) S30 lysate buffer and centrifuge at 7,000 x g for 10 min at 4 °C.

 NOTE: The S30 lysate buffer is used for maintaining protein stability after cell lysis is performed using the homogenizer in step 1.9.
 From this step forward, all steps until 1.12 should be carried out consecutively and rapidly.

+NOTE: Before proceeding to the next step, pre-cool the tips and 1.5-milliliter vials that will be needed for storing the lysate

 Discard the supernatant and re-suspend all pellets together in 15 mL of cold S30 lysate buffer.
+Filter the suspension using gauze pad.

 Homogenize at a working pressure of 15,000 psi, with an air pressure of 4 bar (two passes) for cell breakage.
 Avoid solution dilution for a more concentrated and active lysate.

-Add 100 μL of 0.1 M DTT per 10 mL of the homogenized suspension.
+Add 100 μL of 0.1 M DTT (CAUTION) per 10 mL of the homogenized suspension.

 Centrifuge the suspension at 24,700 x g for 30 min at 4 °C.

 Perform the following step quickly for preserving the lysate activity: divide the supernatant one-by-one into 200 μL aliquots in precooled 1.5 mL vials and immediately snap freeze them with liquid nitrogen.
 Store at -80 °C for further use.

+CAUTION: DTT is classified as Irritant and Harmful and should therefore be treated with care.

 Preparation of lipids in oil solution